joebywan/joebywan.github.io/_posts/2024-04-13-how-long-should-you-be-an-associate.md

 As part of my day to day, I'm quite often asked for career advice by those around me.
 This post has been niggling at my brain for a bit, and my pc's died, so without video games, lets talk getting in/moving up in the industry :)

-Lately I've had plenty of questions from people either trying to break into, or get out of(move up from) a juniour role.
+Lately I've had plenty of questions from people either trying to break into, or get out of(move up from) a junior role.

 Incase there's any confusion, here's some prefixes used to signal these are: